sst/sst/www/docs/constructs/App.md

 ### Specifying default function props

 You can set some function props and have them apply to all the functions in the app.
+This must be called before any stacks have been added to the application so that all functions are created with these defaults.

 ```js title="lib/index.js"
 export default function main(app) {